You become a better public speaker the same way you become better at anything else.

 Complete thoughts mean you communicate a message, support the message with evidence and then add an emotional element to it like a story or an anecdote.
 To improve your thought clarity and completion, you need to speak your mind out loud on a regular basis and get feedback on them.
 One of the best places for this is Toastmasters or regular mini public speaking classes that you can attend in your area.

 Third Criteria: You have to be physically expressive in addition to vocally expressive

 Your audience likes to see you move and express yourself physically on stage.
 It helps them concentrate, and it helps them stay engaged with your message.
-If you have limited or no physical expression when you are in front of an audience, then you are not speaking to you full potential.
+If you have limited or no physical expression when you are in front of an audience, then you are not speaking to your full potential.
 The only context where this is acceptable culturally is when you see spiritual guru’s talk.
-If you are not a spiritual guru, then you need to start leveraging your physical expression in an authentic way.
+If you are not a spiritual guru, then you need to start authentically leveraging your physical expression.

 How to be a better public speaker

 Ok now that we know what the criteria are for being a good public speaker, how do we improve and become better?

 The fastest way to improve is to engage in deliberate action to improve.
 Just like going to the gym at the beginning of the year once will not help you develop your muscles and stamina, doing one public speaking class a year will not help you improve much.
 You have to practice on a continuous basis deliberately.

 When people see me speaking nationally as a keynote speaker and as the CEO of a public speaking training company, they don’t see the years I put in of compounding and deliberate practice.